ninewise/dissertation/summaries.md

 FragGeneScan++
   ~ https://github.com/unipept/FragGeneScanPlusPlus

-    FragGeneScan++ is our fork of the FragGeneScan-Plus project, which is a scalable high-throughput short-read gene predictor.
+    FragGeneScan++ is our fork of the FragGeneScan-Plus project, a scalable high-throughput short-read gene predictor implemented in
-    Since FragGeneScan-Plus was no longer maintained, we took over maintainance and fixed a series of bugs.
+    C. Since FragGeneScan-Plus was no longer maintained, we took over maintainance and fixed a series of bugs.
 Note that FragGeneScan++ has since been replaced by FragGeneScanRs.

 FragGeneScanRs
   ~ https://github.com/unipept/FragGeneScanRs

-    An better and faster implementation of the FragGeneScan gene prediction model for short and error-prone reads.
+    A better and faster implementation of the FragGeneScan gene prediction model for short and error-prone reads.
 It is a *de facto* replacement of both FragGeneScan and FragGeneScan-Plus.

 SPeDE
   ~ https://github.com/LM-UGent/SPeDE

-    Contributions were made to the Spectral Dereplication tool by the microbiology lab of Ghent University.
-SPeDE is a program used to dereplicate large sets of MALDI-TOF MS spectra.
+    A Spectral Dereplication tool developed by the microbiology lab of Ghent University.
+SPeDE can be used to dereplicate large sets of MALDI-TOF MS spectra.

 SMAP
   ~ https://gitlab.com/truttink/smap